segmentio/segment-docs/src/connections/destinations/catalog/courier/index.md

 ### User Profiles

-Identify calls made from Segment will automatically create profiles for users in Courier. `Traits` included in the Segment Identify call are automatically merged over time to a user's Courier Profile.
+Identify calls made from Segment automatically create profiles for users in Courier. `Traits` included in the Segment Identify call automatically merge into a user's Courier Profile over time.

 The following shows a few basic examples of properties you may be interested in tracking to leverage when sending notifications to users in one or more channels: